Cayman Islands Travel & Tourism F.A.Qs

-A travel helpline has been launched to offer advice and assistance to persons with an urgent and compassionate need to travel during the airport closure.
-If you need to travel to or from the Cayman Islands, please use our online tool to submit your information.
+TravelTime has been launched to offer advice and assistance to persons with an urgent and compassionate need to travel during the airport closure.
+If you need to travel to or from the Cayman Islands, please use our online TravelTime form to submit your information.

 Cargo and courier flights are unaffected by this temporary airport closure and air ambulances will also be allowed to operate as normal.